istio/community/README.md

     * Istio new feature releases and project updates
     * Tutorials and demos
     * Use cases
-    * Open source contents that relates vendor or platform to Istio installation and use
+    * Open source content that relates vendor or platform to Istio installation and use

 Unsuitable content